spacelift-io/user-documentation/docs/concepts/stack/drift-detection.md

 ![](../../assets/screenshots/Edit\_stack\_·\_Test\_github\_packages\_tf.png)

-{% hint style="info" %}
+!!! info
     Note that, at least currently, drift detection only works on private workers.
-{% endhint %}

 ### To reconcile, or not to reconcile